 TGay Editor: Modify the text in P146L35 as follows:

 If the initiator begins an ISS with the transmission of a Short SSW packet, it shall use the Short SSW packet for all subsequent transmissions during the ISS.
+If the initiator begins an ISS with the transmission of an SSW frame, it shall use the SSW frame for all subsequent transmissions during the ISS.
 A responder never begins an ISS.